twrecked/hass-pwrstat/README.md

 support and monitoring more than one UPS was a pain to change the config.

 I decided to add proper _Integration_ support.

+The integration needs a working `pwrstat-api` server.
+The integration does not support any of the cloud feature of _Cyberpower_.

 ## Installation